AssetBlock/arc-01/docs/basic-tokens.md

 **Issuer**: The creator and owner of the token.
 Responsible for defining a standard Algorand address that will control distributions and prevent double-payments.
 Controls the private keys of the `issuer-address` account in the examples below.

 **Manager**: The controlling algorand address that will control distributions and prevent double-payments.
-In the case of utility tokens, this will most likely be the issuer.
+This will most often be the issuer.
 The examples below assume the issuer address is also the manager of the tokens.

 **Participant**: A user who will receive, hold, and request transfers of tokens.
 Controls the private keys of their own `participant[n]-address` account in the examples below.

-**Third-Party**: A manager or other non-participant stakeholder who can update or provide documents updating the status of a particular issued token.

 ## Basic Workflow